jabes/arch-dotfiles/README.md

 ## DNS

 Use systemd-resolved for split DNS support.
-This is required for Tailscale MagicDNS to resolve `*.ts.net` hostnames while keeping your normal DNS chain (AdGuard → Unbound → Cloudflare) intact:
+This is required for Tailscale MagicDNS to resolve `*.ts.net` hostnames while keeping your normal DNS chain (AdGuard > Unbound > Cloudflare) intact.

 ```bash
 # Enable systemd-resolved